Wix Alternatives 2023: Comparing 11 Site Builders

-If you want to create a website, but lack programming or design skills, site builders like Wix should definitely be on your radar.
-The intuitive platform offers users a considerable degree of creative freedom, access to tons of features, and a well-stocked app marketplace.
-For these reasons and more, Wix came out on top in our comprehensive EXPERTE.com assessment.
+If you want a web page but lack programming or design skills, website builders like Wix should definitely be on your radar.
+The intuitive platform offers plenty of creative freedom, access to tons of features, and a well-stocked app marketplace.
+For these reasons and more, Wix took first place in our comprehensive EXPERTE.com assessment.
 Still, just because we liked it doesn't mean that it's the best solution for you.

-Every site builder has advantages and disadvantages, so, even though Wix offered the best overall package in our eyes, plenty of other platforms excel in specific areas where Wix isn't a match for their software.
-In this review, we've taken a closer look at the best alternatives to Wix and will let you in which aspect each outperforms the Israeli service.
+Every website builder has advantages and disadvantages: Even though Wix offers what we feel is the best overall package, several of its competitors excel in areas that Wix doesn't.
+In this guide, we'll take a closer look at the best alternatives to Wix and will let you how each outperforms the Israeli platform.

-A website's design is usually the first thing that a visitor notices, with an unappealing layout unable to salvage even the best content.
-With Squarespace, templates and appearances are the stars of the show: First-class designs are something like the site builder's calling card, and have propelled it into becoming one of the most popular tools on the market.
+A website's design is usually the first thing that a visitor notices.
+An unappealing layout will put people off even the best content.
+With Squarespace, templates and appearances are the stars of the show: First-class designs are the platform's calling card, and have propelled it into becoming one of the most popular tools on the market.

-Squarespace offers considerably fewer templates (122) than Wix (more than 800), however, the quality of Squarespace's designs is indisputable.
-You'll be able to select from five different templates types (Online Store, Portfolio, Memberships, Blogs, or One Page), categorized according to topics such as "Professional Services", "Entertainment", or "Fashion".
+Squarespace offers far fewer templates (122) than Wix (more than 800), however, the quality of Squarespace's designs is indisputable.
+You'll be able to select from five different template types (Online Store, Portfolio, Memberships, Blogs, or One Page), categorized according to topics like "Professional Services", "Entertainment", or "Fashion".

 Squarespace scores with its top-of-the-line designs, which we favored over those offered by Wix.

-Since most websites created with Squarespace are eye-catching, all you'll have to worry about is filling your new page with content.
-All the same, these will have the "Squarespace look", especially since the platform lacks full drag and drop, meaning that users can make fewer changes or adjustments than with Wix.
-Accordingly, it's difficult to break out of the Squarespace mold and customize your website.
+Since most websites created with Squarespace are eye-catching, all you have to worry about is filling your new page with content.
+All the same, these will have the "Squarespace look" since the platform lacks full drag and drop.
+This means that users can make fewer changes or adjustments than with Wix.
+Accordingly, it's difficult to break out of the Squarespace mold and truly customize your website.

-Still, Squarespace is a good choice for those who are in the market for a clean, elegant, visually-driven design for their digital presence.
+Still, Squarespace is a good choice for anyone in the market for a clean, elegant, and visually-driven design for their digital presence.
 You can find a more in-depth comparison of our two frontrunners in our Wix vs. Squarespace article.

 120+ high-quality, visually appealing templates